QuokkaStake/cosmos-wallets-exporter/README.md

 ## What can I use it for?

-If you have a wallet that does transactions on an app's behalf without your interaction and will stop working correctly if it cannot broadcast transactions anymore due to zero balance and not enough tokens to pay for transaction fee (some examples: Axelar's broadcaster; Sentinel's dVPN node; ReStake's bot wallets), you can use this tool to scrape the balances to Prometheus and build alerts if a wallet balance falls under a specific threshold.
+If you have a wallet that does transactions on an app's behalf without your interaction and will stop working correctly if it cannot broadcast transactions anymore due to zero balance and not enough tokens to pay for transaction fee (some examples: Axelar's broadcaster; Sentinel's dVPN node; ReStake's bot wallets; faucets), you can use this tool to scrape the balances to Prometheus and build alerts if a wallet balance falls under a specific threshold.

 ## How can I set it up?